jasonmci/pyrite-blockchain/README.md

 ```

 The first one uses proof of work and includes retries if it does not solve the puzzle the first time.
 The second one use proof of stake.
-Its success rate varies depending upon successfull verification of proof, which is fine for this sample.
+Its success rate varies depending upon successful verification of proof, which is fine for this sample.

 ## Running tests